scraggo/immutable-tutorial-sandbox/README.md

 - Improve wording on existing examples
 - Add `codeTest`s for existing examples
 - Add an example
+- Organize the "misc" examples
-- Some other issues include moving table of contents to sidebar, refactoring using Gatsby spike, etc
+- Some other issues include moving table of contents to sidebar, use Gatsby? etc
 - (Adding the above to the 'Issues' tab)

 ### Adding an Example